Olympians to feature in Khelo India University Games | Education

 Olympian shooter Manu Bhaker, sprinter Dutee Chand and swimmer Srihari Nataraj are some of the big names to feature in the Khelo India University Games to be held in Bengaluru from April 24 to May 3.

-Besides, the shooting duo of Divyansh Singh Panwar and Aishwary Pratap Singh Tomar will also be seen in action in the event, which has been dubbed as ''Green Games''.
+Besides, the shooting duo of Divyansh Singh Panwar and Aishwary Pratap Singh Tomar will also be seen in action in the event, where two indigenous sports -- Yogasana and Mallakhamb -- will make their debut.

-''The large number of participants and the high level of technical conduct of the Games in state-of-the-art venues makes the Khelo India University Games one of the biggest University-level Games in the country,'' Thakur said in a press briefing.
+''The large number of participants and the high level of technical conduct of the Games in state-of-the-art venues makes the Khelo India University Games one of the biggest University-level Games in the country,'' Sports Minister Anurag Thakur said in a press briefing.

 ''I am confident that these Games will throw up many more champions this year.''
 The minister further said that during the Games NADA will run an awareness campaign on doping for the athletes.